 What kind of medical mistakes happens?

 When you consider how many healthcare professionals the average person sees a year, you can begin to realize the potential for errors.
-Most of us see our primary care physician, pharmacists, optometrists, dentists, and more on a regular basis.
+Most of us see our primary care physicians, pharmacists, optometrists, dentists, and more on a regular basis.

 How certain are you that you are being given a high standard of medical care every time you visit a healthcare provider?